LMMENTAL/shoe-store-app/README.md

 # Setup

 ## App Configuration
-bundle install
+- bundle install
-rake db:migrate
+- rake db:migrate
-rake db:seed
+- rake db:seed

 ## Run Localhost Server
-rails s
+- rails s

 ## Run Websocket Server
 websocketd --port=8080 ruby non_random_inventory.rb

 ## Run Singleton To Parse Data Stream
-rails c
+- rails c
-InventoryDataParser.instance
+- InventoryDataParser.instance

 ## Monitor at http://localhost:3000/
-The id (e.g. 9-1) is to make it easier to see which alert message corresponds with which Inventory message.
+- *The id (e.g. 9-1) is to make it easier to see which alert message corresponds with which Inventory message.*

 ## Clear Alerts before a test
-rails c
+- rails c
-Alert.destroy_all
+- Alert.destroy_all

 # Design

 - Websocket server and demo initiated by running to simulate incoming inventory updates from stores: websocketd --port=8080 ruby non_random_inventory.rb
 - Singleton instance to parse websocket payloads and update inventory records.
 - Rails Observer callback for Inventory object will check if Inventory drops below a set threshold and create an alert after finding the nearest store with sufficient inventory.
-- live_alerts partial polls GET /alerts endpoint for new entries to insert into top of FE list
+- live_alerts partial polls GET /alerts endpoint for new entries to insert into top of FE list.
+If any alerts are dropped because of polling a page refresh can get all alerts.
 - On page refresh the alerts tab will fetch all alerts ordered by the stores whose closest inventories are farthest away, colour coding them in levels based on the nearest log value of the distance away in km.

 # Scaling Considerations/Potential Improvements